CLASS ID: 5X22

 Split Rock Studios is an interpretive museum display firm that maintains a long term relationship with White Bear Center for the Arts.
 Split Rock will be offering a fascinating behind the scenes tour of a working commercial art studio.
 Housed in a modern 40,000 square foot facility in Arden Hills, Split Rock Studios employs exhibit designers, graphic designers, muralists, sculptors, and talented wood workers.
 Artists, designers, and other experts will be on hand to answer your questions.

 Date/Time: Tuesday, September 18, 2:00 PM – 3:00 PM

 CLASS ID: 9X10

 Date/Time: Wednesday, November 14, 9:30 AM – 10:30 AM

 Aimee Van Ostrand

 Learn about this beautiful and healthy art form during a free class.
-Dress comfortably so you can move; no special outfits required!
+Just dress comfortably so you can move, no special outfits required!
 Aimee will let you know about the health benefits and give you a brief history before she guides you through the Yang Style short form.

 Date/Time: Thursday, November 8, 7:00 PM – 8:30 PM